vishvAsa/vedAH/atharva/shaunakam/rUDha-saMhitA/sarvASh_TIkAH/07/006_aditiH/_index.md

 <details><summary>Griffith</summary>

-id
-7.6    A prayer to Aditi for help and protection
-7.6    A prayer to Aditi for help and protection
+A prayer to Aditi for help and protection
-Name: Comment, dtype: object
 </details>